 What Happens if I Fail to Adhere to Volunteer Expectations?

-• Missing more than two volunteer sessions
+- Missing more than two volunteer sessions for undisclosed or non-emergency reasons

-• Dropping out of the program mid-semester
+- Dropping out of the program mid-semester

-• Failing to complete an education session or workshop
+- Failing to complete an engagement session

 What if I couldn’t join Badger Volunteers this session?